LorenzoTarricone/TranscriptomiC/README.md

 TranscriptomiC++ requires an up-to-date version of Qt, as well as the libcurl library, which is installed by default on macOS.
 - On Linux, you might need to install it.
 On Debian/Ubuntu install the libcurl-dev package.
 - On Windows, you will need to download the latest binary from [curl's website](https://curl.se/windows/).
 On Qt Creator, right click on the project name and select Add library -> External library.
 Select only Windows and link the library file libcurl.a located within your curl folder/lib.

-We are using some Qt classes that we have not managed to make work on Windows.
-It is more than likely that if you try to compile the project on Windows, you get a `reference to 'byte' is ambiguous` error.
-It seems like the easiest solution might be to install Linux.
+Unfortunately, we have not managed to make the project compile on Windows.
+We recommend using Linux or macOS instead.